-Gardasil 9 is a vaccine approved by the U.S. Food and Drug Administration (FDA) to protect against the following diseases caused by human papillomavirus (HPV):
+Gardasil 9 is aapproved by the U.S. (FDA) for use in people 9 through 45 years of age to protect against the following diseases caused by (HPV):

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the use of Gardasil 9 in HIV-infected individuals.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV includes recommendations on the use of Gardasil 9 in people living with HIV.

 What should I tell my health care provider before receiving Gardasil 9?

-- If you are allergic to yeast, any ingredients in Gardasil 9 (including amorphous aluminum hydroxyphosphate sulfate or polysorbate 80), or any medicines.
-Tell your health care provider if you have ever had any reactions to a previous dose of the vaccine or to any other HPV vaccines.
+- Is allergic to yeast, any ingredients in Gardasil 9 (including amorphous aluminum hydroxyphosphate sulfate or polysorbate 80), or any medicines.

-- About any medical conditions you have or have had, for example, diabetes or liver problems, or immune problems such as HIV infection or cancer.
+- Has or has had medical conditions, for example, immune problems such as HIV infection or cancer.

-- If you are pregnant or plan to become pregnant.
-Gardasil 9 is not recommended for use in pregnant women.
-Talk to your health care provider about possible risks with receiving Gardasil 9 when pregnant.
+- Is pregnant or plans to become pregnant.
+Talk to a health care provider about the possible risks and benefits of receiving Gardasil 9 during pregnancy.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- Is taking or planning to take other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products.
 Gardasil 9 may affect the way other medicines or products work, and other medicines or products may affect how Gardasil 9 works.
 Ask your health care provider if there are interactions between Gardasil 9 and the medicines you take.

 How is Gardasil 9 given?

 A health care provider gives the Gardasil 9 vaccine.
-The vaccine is usually given in the arm muscle.
-Vaccination with Gardasil 9 is usually given as a series of three vaccine shots over a 6-month period.
+The vaccine is usually given in the upper-arm or thigh muscle.with Gardasil 9 is usually given as a series of two or three vaccine shots over a 6-month period.
+Your health care provider will decide how many shots you or your child will need and when to get them.
 Read any printed information that your health care provider gives you about HPV vaccines.

 Where can I find more information about Gardasil 9?